WHAT WE DO

 Cumulatively, over 35 lakh consultations have benefitted vulnerable patients through various health initiatives.
 Numerous health camps provide specialised care for HIV/AIDS, TB, mother and child health as well as various non-communicable diseases like diabetes, hypertension, cardiac ailments, bone and joint disorders, ophthalmic conditions among others.

 Described below are major programmes under the “Health for All” initiatives.

 The Reliance Foundation Health Outreach Programme provides medical care through Mobile Medical Units (MMUs) and Static Medical Units (SMUs) at selected locations in Mumbai, Uttarakhand and Madhya Pradesh.

 Fully-equipped Mobile Medical Units (MMUs) with state-of-the-art technology, including cloud-based software are incorporated to store patient information and plan programs for the communities.
 MMUs provide free of cost necessary healthcare services at the doorstep of beneficiaries through periodic visits.
 They further address beneficiary requirements with proper consultations and adequate medical care facilities.

 Static Medical Units (SMUs) provide diagnostic and consultation services focusing on chronic diseases like hypertension and diabetes.
 Professionally trained MBBS doctors, nurses and social workers cater to the primary medical care needs of the patients.

-Since inception, over 4.90 lakh individuals have been enrolled in Mumbai to receive medical care under this initiative.
+Since inception, more than 4.75 lakh individuals have been enrolled in Mumbai to receive medical care under this initiative.
 80% of these families earn less than Rs.
 1 lakh per annum and 40% of these families were previously utilising services of pharmacists or non-MBBS doctors in the vicinity for health care needs.
 Reliance Foundation’s intervention has now provided them access to services from a qualified professionals.

 Sir H. N. Reliance Foundation Hospital and Research Centre